Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Randall Giveans

 Doing well, doing well.
 Yes, two quick questions here.
-So, for the fourth quarter, you announced the dividend of $0.40 based on the $0.60 EPS, so about 66% of that first quarter announced the dividend of $0.70 on EPS of let's call it, $0.91 around 75% there.
-Do you have a defined kind of dividend policy going forward, just trying to think about 2Q and beyond?
+So, for the fourth quarter, you announced a dividend of $0.40 based on a $0.60 EPS, so about 66% of that.
+First quarter announced a dividend of $0.70 on EPS of let's call it $0.91 around 75% there.
+Do you have a defined kind of dividend policy going forward?
+Just trying to think about 2Q and beyond?

 Inger Klemp

 Our dividend policy has not changed in a way.
-So, we do have the statements from our website, which says that we are in a way there to pay broadly the excess cash flow or equal to or closer.
-And we also of course, -- the Board also -- of course also have the possibilities to decide to return away.
-And what we have to take into account is, of course, the CapEx program that we have going on at any point in time, and any other adjustments, which needs to be taken into consideration, non-cash items.
-So, I guess, that's more to how it is.
+So, we do have a statement on our website, which says that we are, in a way, there to pay broadly the excess cash flow, or equal to or close to.
+And we also, of course -- or the Board also, of course, also have the possibilities to decide to lower risk in a way and what we have taken into account is of course the CapEx program that we have going on at any point in time, and any other adjustments, which needs to be taken into consideration, non-cash items.
+So, I guess that's more -- that's how it is.

 Randall Giveans